saurabhdas2/saurabhdas2.github.io/_pages/about.md

 ---

 I am a Solution Architect, Product Manager, working at TATA Consultancy Services, based out of Mumbai, India.
-I have completed by post-graduation Master of Technology (M.Tech) in Software Engineering from BITS, Pilani and Bachelor of Technology in Information Technology from Mumbai University.
+I have completed my post-graduation Master of Technology (M.Tech) in Software Engineering from BITS, Pilani and Bachelor of Technology in Information Technology from Mumbai University.

 My interests are in Data Science, System Architecture, Artifical Inteligence, Automation, IoT.
 I love doing Java and Python programming.